taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-lowercase.md

 ---
 {% include toc title="The First VIRS: A graphic novel thesis" %}

-***“In 2067, the Global Water Crisis wiped out much of humanity, forcing survivors to either flee underground or escape into orbit.
-Nearly 50 years later, teenager Asoka Morei lives a life of sheltered privilege in a Green Haven, far from the dark, over-crowded rock chambers of the Underground Cities.
-But when Asoka’s Home is attacked, they must journey into the Red Zone to find a mysterious people who might be re-growing the decimated Amazon Rainforest.”***
+***“In 2067, the Global Water Crisis wiped out much of humanity, forcing survivors to flee underground or escape into orbit.
+50 years later, teenager Asoka Morei lives in sheltered privilege at a Green Haven, far from the dark and over-crowded Underground Cities.
+But when Asoka’s Haven is attacked, they must journey into the Red Zone to find a mysterious people who may be re-growing the decimated Amazon Rainforest.”***

 Hi everyone!
 My name is Danbee Kim, and I’m collaborating with **17 amazing artists** to create ***The First VIRS*** ([Vigilante Intergalactic Roustabout Scholar](http://www.danbeekim.org/projects/2018/02/28/VIRS-principles/)), a hard